xRyul/flashcards-obsidian-v2/README.md

 To add images, just [embed](https://publish.obsidian.md/help/How+to/Embed+files) them normally.

 ### Code highlight support
-This should be enabled in the settings. `Default: Off`
+This is enabled in the settings by default.
+You can disable it if needed.

 ### Source support
-This should be enabled in the settings. `Default: Off`
+This is enabled in the settings by default.
+You can disable it if needed.
 Note that whenever enabled, the previous cards created without the source support cannot be updated, unless you switch back.
 My suggestion is to stick with one mode.

 ### LaTeX support